SirineMaaroufi/Bee-Species-Identification/README.md

 Embark on a deep learning adventure by building and evaluating a refined model for bee species identification.
 Leverage renowned Python libraries and pre-trained models to achieve accurate outcomes.

-Join us on this captivating exploration of image classification and computer vision, contributing to advancements in bee species identification.
+Join me on this captivating exploration of image classification and computer vision, contributing to advancements in bee species identification.